paladinze/best-of-flutter/README.md

 A crawler for Flutter's pub.dev website

-For sample result, see `data` directory

 ## Quick start
-Do the followling to get the latest pub.dev ranking stats
+Do the following to get the latest pub.dev ranking stats

 ```bash
 npm i
 npm start
 ```

-See `data/output.log` file for results
+See `data` directory for new and past results

-## Data collected

-The data are located in the `data` directory.

 ### Key Data